T-Mobile Applicant

 Use of personal data

-We use personal data to administer and carry out the recruitment and hiring process, including for human resources and operational, business, safety, and security purposes including as described in this Notice and below.
+We use personal data to administer and carry out the recruitment and hiring process, including for human resources and operational, business, safety, and security purposes including as described in this notice and below.

 Human resources uses, including: